 Independent students (as determined by the FAFSA) can borrow up to $57,500 ($23,000 of which is subsidized) for undergraduate, post-baccalaureate and certificate study.
 Independent students are eligible to receive the following loan amounts for the academic year:

 - $9,500 as a freshman ($3,500 of which is subsidized)

 - $10,500 as a sophomore ($4,500 of which is subsidized)

 - $12,500 as a junior and senior ($5,500 of which is subsidized)

 Graduate students are eligible to receive up to $20,500 in loans for the academic year.

 Federal PLUS Loans—These loans are supplemental loans to cover any additional education costs beyond what the Federal Direct Loans may cover.
 PLUS loans are available for parents to borrow for their dependent students.
 To request the Parent PLUS loans, parents must apply online.
 This loan is credit-based.
 If approved, parents must complete a Master Promissory Note online.
-Parents are required to log in using their FAFSA PIN number to complete this process.
+Parents are required to log in using their FSA ID and password from FAFSA to complete this process.